 Avoid using public Wi-Fi

 Don’t use it, period.
 That’s the best way to protect your online identity while traveling, although not very realistic.
 It should, however, be your initial mind-set because that will keep alert to the dangers.
-By the way, this app offers an overview of all hotspots for iOS and Android.
+By the way, this app offers an overview of all hotspots for iOS.

 Be mindful of the types of site you visit